 Aesop's Fables (translation, introduction, notes), Basic Books, 2024

-'a lively and colloquial translation of the fables' - Sam Sacks, Wall Street Journal
+'A lively and colloquial translation of the fables' - Sam Sacks, Wall Street Journal

 rights sold: audio: Tantor